-Are you looking for a fitness tracker that costs less than $60?
-If you have answered in the affirmative, then you should definitely take a look at the two Chinese brands, Xiaomi and Huawei.
-With the Mi Band 6 and the Huawei Band 6, they offer two top tier fitness trackers at a very affordable price.
-NextPit reviewed both models and let them compete against each other, where we will eventually have to draw the right conclusion.
+Are you looking for a fitness tracker that costs less than $60 in 2022?
+If you have answered in the affirmative, you should definitely look at the two Chinese brands, Xiaomi and Huawei.
+With the Mi Band 6 and the Huawei Band 6, they offer two top-tier fitness trackers at a very affordable price that remain some of the best choices for athletes in 2022.
+NextPit reviewed both models and let them compete against each other, and here, we will eventually draw a final conclusion.

 Design and operation